 19. Get Your Game on at HEY STHLM

 Known as the best video arcade in Sweden, HEY STHLM will appeal to all.

 Find the golden oldies games of your youth, Japanese games such as Dance Dance Revolution, pinball machines, and much more.

 Or, if billiards and beer are more your grooves, they can be found there too.

 20. Relax at Cadier Bar

-Located in the Grand Hotel, the Cadier Bar gets raves for their cocktails ("heaven in a glass") and old school charm.
+Located in the Grand Hotel, the Cadier Bar gets raves for its cocktails ("heaven in a glass") and old-school charm.

 If you're up and in search of food after a night out, they also do breakfast, brunch, and afternoon tea.